riteshkoranga/TaskTracker/README.md

-# Spring-boot-
-To do list using java spring boot used html and css for frontend
+To do list web app using springboot web framework

+Made using spring boot web framework.
+Frontend coded in html and css.
+Backend coded in java.
-H2 database
+H2 database used for storing data.